akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 <a id="cluster-dispatcher"></a>
 ### Cluster Dispatcher

-Under the hood the cluster extension is implemented with actors, to protect them against disturbance from user actors they are by default run on the internal dispatcher configured under `akka.actor.internal-dispatcher`.
+Under the hood the cluster extension is implemented with actors.
+To protect them against disturbance from user actors they are by default run on the internal dispatcher configured under `akka.actor.internal-dispatcher`.
 The cluster actors can potentially be isolated even further onto their own dispatcher using the setting `akka.cluster.use-dispatcher`.